Skip to main content

 Time Commitment

-- Host 9 two-hour seminars for the NPEP Teaching Fellows over the course of the academic year (1 per month from October to early June).
-Specific dates for academic year 2025–26 will be announced in June.
+• Host nine two-hour seminars for the RET-NPEP Teaching Fellows over the course of the academic year (one per month from October to early June).
+Exact dates for academic year 2025–26 will be announced soon; meetings are expected to occur Wednesday afternoons.

 Training